 Our trip through Nevada was a short one, with not many stops.
 Visiting Lake Tahoe was a must for us and the representatives from Tahoe South recommended that we stop at Round Hill Pines Beach & Marina which they consider to be a hidden gem for families.
 We were game.

 Round Hill Pines is open in the summer only and has a sandy beach and water sports available.
-The parking fee ranges from $8-10.
+There is a fee for parking.
 You can either bring your own chairs and tents or rent them there.
-The sand was grainy and pebbly–not the best for building sand castles.
-The sand was also very hot, so make sure you bring flip flops or water shoes for walking through the sand.
+The sand was grainy and pebbly–not the best for building sandcastles.
+The sand was also very hot, so make sure you bring flip-flops or water shoes for walking through the sand.
 You might want to bring a Frisbee to toss when you want to take a break from water activities.

 We took turns and my son and husband gave it a try too.